Ted Stevens Anchorage International Airport: Commissioned art pieces

 On November 30, 2018, at 8:29 a.m.
-AKST (17:29 UTC) it was damaged in the 7.1 magnitude earthquake and repaired a few months later.
+AKST (17:29 UTC) was damaged in the 7.1 magnitude earthquake and repaired a few months later.

-It was damaged again in 2020 by a disgruntled passenger of which still has yet to be repaired as of 2022.
+It was damaged again in 2020 by a disgruntled passenger which still has yet to be repaired as of 2022.

 Programs

-The airport features an innovative customer service program, which partners with most on-site (and some nearby) vendors and concessionaires and aims to promote a positive image of the airport and the State of Alaska in the minds of travelers.
-This volunteer, self-funded committee mystery shops at partnering companies and provides awards of cash, free covered parking, and donated prizes to winning employees.
+The airport features an innovative customer service program, which partners with most on-site (and some nearby) vendors and concessionaires and aims to promote a positive image of the airport and the State of Alaska in the minds of travellers.
+This volunteer, self-funded committee mystery shops at partnering companies provides awards of cash, free covered parking, and donated prizes to winning employees.